openstreams/wflow/doc/wf_DynamicFramework.rst

 The above shows the default behaviour of the framework.
 For each data point in the input forcing a model steps is performed.
 The 'runlengthdetermination' variable in the run section can also be set to 'intervals'.
-In that case the the number of steps is determined from the number of intervals in the forcing data.
+In that case  the number of steps is determined from the number of intervals in the forcing data.
 Hence, the following run will be performed:

 .. graphviz::